 Port St. Joe is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 3,775 people and two associated neighborhoods, Port St. Joe is the 323rd largest community in Florida.
-Port St. Joe has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Port St. Joe, where the median household income is $59,429.00.
+Much of the housing stock in Port St. Joe was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Port St. Joe economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Port St. Joe, where the median household income is $60,347.00.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Port St. Joe is worth considering.

-One of the nice things about Port St. Joe is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port St. Joe is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small city, Port St. Joe doesn't have a public transportation system that people use for their commute.

-The percentage of people in Port St. Joe who are college-educated is somewhat higher than the average US community of 21.84%: 28.00% of adults in Port St. Joe have at least a bachelor's degree.
+The education level of Port St. Joe citizens is substantially higher than the typical US community, as 33.00% of adults in Port St. Joe have at least a bachelor's degree.

-Port St. Joe is a very ethnically-diverse city.
+Port St. Joe is a somewhat ethnically-diverse city.
 The people who call Port St. Joe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port St. Joe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port St. Joe include English, Irish, German, Italian, and French.
+Important ancestries of people in Port St. Joe include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Port St. Joe is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.